Open eCard build on Raspbian Buster fails due to invalid certificate

 Replies (8)

-RE: Open eCard build on Raspbian Buster fails due to invalid certificate - Added by Tobias Wich about 4 years ago
+RE: Open eCard build on Raspbian Buster fails due to invalid certificate - Added by Tobias Wich over 4 years ago

 I just checked and the artifact is available when opened in a browser.
 The certificate is from Let's Encrypt.
 Normally their CA cert should be present in the java truststore, but maybe you can check that.
 The CN of their root is "ISRG Root X1" or "Let's Encrypt Authority X3" if you want to look for the intermediate cert.

-RE: Open eCard build on Raspbian Buster fails due to invalid certificate - Added by Burkhard Austermühl about 4 years ago
+RE: Open eCard build on Raspbian Buster fails due to invalid certificate - Added by Burkhard Austermühl over 4 years ago

 The java truststore provided with the AdoptOpenJDK (the only post-version 11 JDK I managed to run on Raspbian Buster) seems to contain an old (04.06.2015) entry for the Let's Encrypt CA: